Why Natural Gas?

-Saddle Creek Transportation has enjoyed the benefits of natural gas as a transportation fuel for over two -and- a -half years, and are continuing to increase their number of natural gas powered trucks.
+Saddle Creek Transportation has enjoyed the benefits of natural gas as a transportation fuel Since 2012, and are continuing to increase their number of natural gas powered trucks.
 Watch our latest video to find out why they are so excited about their natural gas program.

 - Less volatile fuel prices, creates long-term cost benefits over diesel

 - State and Local Government programs may provide incentives in your area to offset costs

 - Eliminates need for all diesel exhaust treatment systems

 - Substantial reduction in VOCs, SO2 and NOx- No smell or smoke and quieter than diesel

 - Vehicles, equipment and fuel all readily available

 - Thousands of vehicles already on the road logging miles and savings